time-link/timelink-vscode/README.md

 ## Release Notes

+### 1.0.19
+Fixed bug where no error would display when preferences would connect to a non-existing container.
+Better handling of setting retrieval from Docker when given preferences do not work.

 ### 1.0.18
 Fixed Docker port binding issues when starting multiple containers.
 Added option to delete all generated files in a selected folder.